 Maintenance Tips for Keeping Your Spa or Swim Spa Open for the Winter

-Whether you have a regular spa or swim spa, winter maintenance requirements are the same if you decide to keep it running.
+Whether you have a regular spa or a swim spa, winter maintenance requirements are the same if you decide to keep it running.
 One benefit of keeping it open is that you can use it all winter.
 Follow these tips for a healthy spa so it is ready for use when you are.

 - Keep the spa covered when not in use.